AAROC/CODE-RADE/grid/README.md

 The first example will demonstrate how to check the version of CODE-RADE that is available on a site.
 This can be found in [example1](example1/)

+## Example 2 - Using modules

+The next example shows how to select the CODE-RADE modules.
+This can be seen in [Example 2](example2/)

 # Footnotes and References